Cursor Integration

 What the plugin provides

-These are the same skills available in the Claude Code plugin (archgate:developer, archgate:architect, etc.), adapted for Cursor’s slash command interface.
+These are the same agent and skills available in the Claude Code plugin (archgate:developer, archgate:architect, etc.), adapted for Cursor’s plugin system.

 Initial setup with onboard

-Section titled “Initial setup with onboard”After installing the plugin, run /ag-onboard in your project once.
+Section titled “Initial setup with onboard”After installing the plugin, run the onboard skill in your project once.
 This skill:

 - Explores your codebase structure (directories, key files, package configuration)